2025 Ford Prices: MSRP, Invoice Price, Actual Dealer Cost, and Holdback

 Ford Prices: How to Get the Best Deal on a New Ford

 Knowing the Ford invoice price is crucial when buying a new Ford vehicle.
-It is the price that the dealer pays the manufacturer for the car, which can be different from the MSRP displayed on the window sticker and the actual new car cost of the dealer.
+It is the price the dealer pays the manufacturer for the car, which can differ from the MSRP displayed on the window sticker and the dealer’s actual new car cost.

 If you’re planning to buy a new Ford and want to learn about the dealer invoice pricing or how much you can save by buying below the MSRP, this article will provide all the information you need to make an informed purchase.